Vaginal Bleeding or Spotting during Pregnancy

 Treatment for vaginal bleeding and spotting differs on the basis of the duration of pregnancy.

-Treatments in the first Trimester
+Treatments in the First Trimester

 - If you have been diagnosed with an ectopic pregnancy by ultrasound, you may be given medication(Methotrexate) or taken into surgery.
-Surgery is conducted for women who do not meet certain criteria for receiving treatment with methotrexate, and for those who are too sick to wait for the methotrexate to work.
+Surgery is conducted for women who do not meet certain criteria for receiving treatment with methotrexate and for those who are too sick to wait for the methotrexate to work.

-- If you are diagnosed with a threatened miscarriage, your doctor will give you instructions on how to carry out precautions and return for follow up check-ups.
+- If you are diagnosed with a threatened miscarriage, your doctor will give you instructions on how to carry out precautions and return for follow-up check-ups.

 - If there has been a missed abortion, you may be admitted to the hospital for a D&C or monitored at home so that the tissue is passed without surgery.
 This depends on the age and size of the fetus.

-- If there has been complete abortion you may be sent home after the fetal tissue has completely passed out.
+- If there has been complete abortion, you may be sent home after the fetal tissue has completely passed out.

-- In the case of molar pregnancy, an immediate D&C is necessary along with obtaining a check for B-hCG level to check for chronic carcinoma, a type of cancer.
+- In the case of molar pregnancy, an immediate D&C is necessary, along with obtaining a check for B-hCG level to check for chronic carcinoma, a type of cancer.

-Treatments in Second and Third Trimester
+Treatments in the Second and Third Trimesters

 In the case of bleeding during late pregnancy, monitoring for loss of blood and signs of shock should be done.
 Your baby will be monitored for signs of distress.
-Treatment will depend on bleeding, condition and the baby’s age.
+Treatment will depend on the bleeding, condition and the baby’s age.